TranslatorSRI/SRI_testing/README.md

 resource_summary.json
 ```

-For full further details about SRI Testing One Hop tests and JSON file results, see the [One Hop tests](./tests/onehop/README.md) documentation.
+For more complete details about SRI Testing One Hop tests and JSON file results, see the full [One Hop tests](./tests/onehop/README.md) documentation.

 We again briefly mention here the use of a Mongo database to conveniently manage your test run output; use of the web service programmatic API to retrieve test results; and availability of a web UI Dashboard to view such results in a more convenient human-readable fashion (see below).